 29 They clave to their brethren, their nobles, and entered into a curse, and into an oath, to walk in God’s law, which was given by Moses the servant of God, and to observe and do all the commandments of the LORD our Lord, and his judgments and his statutes;”

-Some people teach that Christians aren’t under the ceremonial and dietary elements of the law, but we’re still under what they call “the moral law,” (the 10 commandments).
+However some people disregard those warnings, and teach that Christians aren’t under the ceremonial and dietary elements of the law, but we’re still under what they call “the moral law,” (the 10 commandments).

 2 Corinthians chapter 3 describes the 10 commandments as a ministration of death and condemnation.

 And if you’ll read Hebrews chapters 7-10, you’ll clearly see that the new covenant of grace has replaced the old covenant of law.

 “For the priesthood being changed, there is made of necessity a change also of the law.”

 18 “For there is verily a disannulling of the commandment going before for the weakness and unprofitableness thereof.

 19 For the law made nothing perfect, but the bringing in of a better hope did; by the which we draw nigh unto God.“

 7 “For if that first covenant had been faultless, then should no place have been sought for the second.

 8 For finding fault with them, he saith, Behold, the days come, saith the Lord, when I will make a new covenant with the house of Israel and with the house of Judah: